zeroasiccorp/umi/README.md

 ### 3.3.7 User Field (USER[8:0])

-The USER field can be used by an application or protocol to tunnel information to the physical layer or as hints and directions to the endpoint.
+The USER field is reserved for the protocol layer to tunnel information to the signal layer or as hints and control bits for the endpoint.

-This field will likely be reduced as more essential command features are developed.

 ### 3.3.8 Command Extension (EXT)

-The EXT field enables expanding the types of transactions and options available by leveraging the lower bits of the data and source address fields.
+The EXT field enables expanding the types of transactions and options available at the transaction layer by leveraging the lower bits of the data field.
 The EXT command can be used to support complex non-UMI protocols that may require a large number features (such as cache coherent protocols).
-Bits 39:0 of the source address bits can be used for control information when EXT = 1.
-The EXT mode is not available for transactions that do not require a source address field or in implementations that require all 64 bits of the source field for operation.

 ### 3.3.9 Error Code (ERR[1:0])

 The ERR field indicates the transaction error type for the REQ_ERROR and RESP_ERRROR transactions.

 |ERR[1:0]| Meaning                            |
 |:------:|------------------------------------|